 In 1996, Tray accepted his first job out of College as an auditor for the local accounting firm Bollinger, Segars, Gilbert and Moss.
 As an auditor, Tray learned the values of diligence and detail, as well as how to (and how not to) manage business entities and estates.
 After serving as an independent auditor from 1996-1997, Tray was accepted into Law school at Oklahoma City University.
 While in Law school, Tray was nominated and served as class President, articles editor of the law review and won several competitions in mock trial and mediation.
 All the while, Tray continued working as an intern at several law firms and was even chosen to sit second chair on numerous civil trials, including personal injury cases and complex civil litigation.

-Tray began his distinguished and dedicated legal career as a clerk for Sam Hammons, J.D., the former first administrative assistant for energy and natural resources to Governor David Boren (later Oklahoma’s U.S. Senator and currently the President of the University of Oklahoma.)
+Tray began his distinguished and dedicated legal career as a clerk for Sam Hammons, J.D., the former first administrative assistant for energy and natural resources to Governor David Boren (later Oklahoma's U.S. Senator and former President of the University of Oklahoma.)
 After returning back to the Lubbock area and his native roots, Tray took a job with the firm Boatwright and Hamilton working as a general practice attorney primarily focusing on civil litigation and family law matters.
 In 2001, Tray accepted a position and was appointed as an assistant District Attorney under the Honorable Judge Bill Sowder.